 We look for personal drive and deep involvement in technology and security.

-Does he or she have a custom home network?
+Does the candidate have a custom home network?
 What is their involvement with the on-line cyber security community?
 Do they have a practical accreditation to support their knowledge – such as OSCP?